Ekaanth/cipher_implementation_rust/README.md

        *`Enigma`* is an example for Router machine cipher.

 Please feel free to open an issue if you would like to implement a new cipher. and can submit a PR.
-Make pr of you would like to add more